-An average two bedroom apartment/house – depending on the area, the building quality, amenities provided in the place and the availability of facilities around (schools, shopping mall, entertainment, beaches …) – ranges between 425 AUD up to 3000 AUD a week.
-Which makes your yearly lodging alone between 22,100 AUD to 156,000 AUD.
+An average two-bedroom apartment/house – depending on the area, the building quality, amenities provided in the place, and the availability of facilities around (schools, shopping mall, entertainment, beaches …) – ranges between 425 AUD up to 3000 AUD a week, which makes your yearly lodging alone between 22,100 AUD to 156,000 AUD.
 Accordingly, being productive in Sydney is a must and not a luxury!
-Therefore, the faster you can get into the job market the less suffering your lifetime savings will face.
+Therefore, the faster you can get into the job market, the less suffering your lifetime savings will face.

 - Mastering the English language.

-- Obtaining the needed license/s based on your trade/profession before applying in order not to hit the hard and painful brick wall of rejection.
+- Obtaining the needed license/s based on your trade/profession before applying in order not to hit hard and painful brick wall of rejection.

-If we consider mastering the language and having the legal status imperative and might bear legal consequences in case of a breach, the most important aspect of finding the right job in Sydney is to have the relevant experience and the Approved and Accredited education by an Australian Body.
+If we consider mastering the language and having the legal status imperative and might bear legal consequences in case of a breach, the most critical aspect of finding the right job in Sydney is to have the relevant experience and the Approved and Accredited education by an Australian Body.